Institute for Criminal Justice

-The Institute draws upon a breadth of expertise within UC Hastings, including a diverse criminal law faculty, and experts from affiliated research centers.
+The Institute draws upon a breadth of expertise within UC Law SF, including a diverse criminal law faculty, and experts from affiliated research centers.

-The U.C.
-Hastings Institute for Criminal Justice is dedicated to promoting the fair, effective, and ethical administration of criminal justice.
-An umbrella entity for criminal justice engagement by the UC Hastings community, the Institute pursues these goals through rigorous and engaged scholarship, high-quality pedagogy and educational programs, legal representation, and community outreach.
+The UC Law SF Institute for Criminal Justice is dedicated to promoting the fair, effective, and ethical administration of criminal justice.
+An umbrella entity for criminal justice engagement by the UC Law SF community, the Institute pursues these goals through rigorous and engaged scholarship, high-quality pedagogy and educational programs, legal representation, and community outreach.

 Consistent with the public service ideals of the University, the Institute will place particular emphasis on serving the needs of the local community, with an eye towards reform of the criminal justice system on a statewide and national basis.